Ancient North Eurasian

-ANE ancestry has spread throughout Eurasia and the Americas in various migrations since the Upper Paleolithic, and more than half of the world's population today derives between 5 to 40% of their genomes from the Ancient North Eurasians.
-Significant ANE ancestry can be found in the indigenous peoples of the Americas, as well as in regions of Northern Europe, South Asia, Central Asia, and Siberia.
-It has been suggested that their mythology may have included a narrative, found in both Indo-European and some Native American fables, in which a dog guards the path to the afterlife.
+ANE ancestry has spread throughout Eurasia and the Americas in various migrations since the Upper Paleolithic.
+Significant ANE ancestry can be found in Native Americans, as well as in Europe, South Asia, Central Asia, and Siberia.
+It has been suggested that their mythology may have featured narratives shared by both Indo-European and some Native American cultures, such as the existence of a metaphysical world tree and a dog which guards the path to the afterlife.